emard/esp32ecp5/README.md

     ... will program local file to FPGA using
     ... ecp5.prog("filename.bit")

-It is possible to directly program a "*.bin" file
+It is possible to directly put a binary file
-(not gzipped) from "ftp>" prompt directly to FPGA, FLASH or as the raw image to SD card using special destination file name "fpga" or "flash", "sdraw":
+(not gzipped) from "ftp>" prompt into FPGA, FLASH or SD card (as raw image) using special destination file name "fpga" or "flash", "sdraw":

     ftp> put blink.bit fpga
     ftp> put blink.bit flash